 Faculty and staff shall take reasonable steps to reduce the possibility of cheating and shall exercise caution in the preparation, duplication and security of examinations.
-Faculty members who have evidence that a student has violated the academic honesty policy and have penalized the student for such action must report the violation to the academic affairs coordinator.
+Faculty members who have evidence that a student has violated the academic honesty policy and have penalized the student for such action must report the violation to the appropriate school dean(s) (hereafter: dean).